binang28/App4Grad/README.md

-# App4Grad
+# Bodegero System
-application for graduation system
+system for inventory sales and more